RSakuras/SummerSchoolProject/README.md

 problem from the last week are still the same, not planning to fix it yet.

 Goals for next week would be to maybe download/make a small field map and continue boss design.

+Week 7

+Last weeks goals were more or less achieved.
+I've downloaded map, made transition work good.
+Made enemies spawn properly and nicely, boss encounter also feels a lot nicer fight against as well.
+Also made player friends in field mode.

+unfortunatly i didn't have much time this week to work on project, but i did what i could when i could here and there doing boat loads of small fixes and changes.
+The type of fixes that you wouldn't know were fixed, but you would notice if they weren't.

+problems from last week persist, no plans of fixing that yet.

+Goals for next week, main goal would be to create a paradim shift system, it's a idea i'll be "copying" from FFXIII, i really like it so i'm gonna make it.
+Also in field mode, maybe increase that side a bit and maybe download assets for fwends.